 What is a Seersucker Suit?

-However, the term Seersucker actually refers to the type of fabric used to make the suit, as opposed to any colour or pattern.
+The term Seersucker actually refers to the type of fabric used to make the suit, as opposed to any colour or pattern.
 So whilst the pinstripes are a hallmark of the classic Seersucker style, the suit also comes in an array of colours and patterns, such as gingham and plaids.

+What does seersucker mean though?
 The fabric is usually made from 100% cotton, making it a thin, light, and unstructured material.
 The cotton is weaved together in a unique way (called slack tension weave for the extra studious among us) to create a puckered effect and a wrinkled appearance.

 The combination of the light weight cotton and puckered weaving is what creates the cooling effect – which the Seersucker Suit is so well known for.
 As the material does not cling to your body it allows for easy air circulation making it perfect for hot climates or the summer months.